 EarthLab seeks to partner with decision-makers and to create relevant science-based solutions to our most urgent environmental issues.
 Together, we identify and work on projects that can effectively create real and positive change.
-For collaborations that are just starting and may become projects in the future, EarthLab offers an Incubator Program to help nascent ideas realize their full potential.

 These are just a short selection of ongoing and past projects — visit each of our Member Organization’s webpages for a more complete list and details.

 Common camas (Camassia quamash) was one of the most important cultural foods in Coast Salish territory and continues to play a key ecological role.
 Over the past 200 years these ecosystems and the cultural practices that maintained them have been severely disrupted.
 This project is developing an education and research program with the goal of revitalizing cultural practices by educating younger generations and engaging tribal and non-tribal members in conservation and restoration of these critical habitats.Read more

 Our first intern, Jasmmine Ramgotra, conducted research and choreography for Change from Within, a cross-disciplinary, interview-based dance performance and discussion exploring the lack of diversity in the environmental field and solutions for improvement.
 Performances have been held at UW and the Seattle Art Museum.

 Change from Within explores the lack of diversity in the environmental field and solutions for improvement in the cross-disciplinary format of contemporary dance.